 Most of us are usually afraid to clean our suede shoes for fear of ruining their soft, pleasant texture.
-After all, they are likely to get ruined more easily than the regular leather shoes, especially when they get wet (because of the porous surface).
+After all, they are likely to get ruined more quickly than the regular leather shoes, especially when they get wet (because of the porous surface).

 For instance, suede shoes should be cleaned with a suede cleaning brush or a soft nylon brush.
 They should not be cleaned with excessive abrasive pressure, though.

-In addition, before starting the process of cleaning, make sure the shoes are completely dry, or else your cleaning attempts shall spread the dirt further on the surface instead of sweeping it away.
+Also, before starting the process of cleaning, make sure the shoes are completely dry, or else your cleaning attempts shall spread the dirt further on the surface instead of sweeping it away.

 How to Clean Your Suede Shoes